 Optional Practical Training (OPT)

-Register for Spring 2020 OPT workshops -- For Juniors, seniors, and graduating students
+Fall 2021 OPT Workshops Coming Soon -- For juniors, seniors, and graduating students

 This workshop is designed to give you an introduction to the Optional Practical Training (OPT) application process.
 Anyone interested in attending this meeting is welcome.
 We highly recommend any juniors, seniors, or graduate students to attend prior to last beginning your last semester.

-You may attend this workshop after attending Workshop I. This workshop will review in detail the process and timeline for submitting an OPT application.
+You may attend this workshop after attending Workshop I. This workshop will review in detail the process and timeline for submitting an OPT application via both mail and online.
 All students who are graduating in the current semester or next semester are encouraged to attend.

 Going Virtual for OPT Workshops

-In light of the limited face-to-face interactions, OPT Workshops for the remainder of the semester will be done virtually through Google Hangouts.
-Use the button under the schedule below to register for your workshop.
-You will receive an OPT Workshop Google Hangout invite via email.
-At the time of your workshop, use the calendar invite to join the Google Hangout.
+OPT Workshops will be held virtually.
+You will receive an OPT Workshop invite via email.
+At the time of your workshop, use the calendar invite to join the virtual session through the link in your email.

 Workshop I -- Overview